 In June 2005, City of Paducah planning staff encouraged the Paducah City Commission to consider developing a quality waterfront master plan to plan for future development on the river and to show federal delegates this community’s serious commitment to riverfront redevelopment as a means to increase local tourism and spur economic development.
 Following on the heals of the success of the Luther F. Carson Center, the Commission agreed and authorized staff to hire a consultant to help the City with a riverfront redevelopment master plan.
 By 2006, local elected officials were thanking Senator Mitch McConnell for $5.3 million of federal funds approved for the improvement of Paducah’s riverfront area.
 The City has secured additional funding as explained below and worked through the extensive permitting process.
 The original plan has changed due to the presence of mussels in the Ohio River and the consensus to shift part of Phase I of the project 500 feet downstream.
 However, many of the original concepts are still proposed.
 The original plan documents are available at the bottom of this page.

 The Riverfront Redevelopment Project will take several phases to complete.
 Phase I-A, which was completed in 2013, involved the expansion of Schultz Park by adding fill material, approximately 230,000 cubic yards, into the Ohio River and the installation of 12, 36-inch steel pilings to support the gangway.
 The fill needed to settle at least nine months before the next construction phase could begin.
 Bids were opened for the mass fill and the steel pipe pilings on April 4, 2013.
 Construction began in May 2013 with the majority of the fill and pilings completed in October 2013.
-The larger park will create a downstream harbor that will be the site of a future marina.
+The larger park creates a downstream harbor that protects the transient dock and could be the site of a future marina.
 Please note that the marina is not funded at this time.

-In 2015, Phase I-B will be initiated to complete the surface of the park.
-Also, in Phase I-B is the gangway which will lead to a 20-foot wide, 400-foot long transient dock that will be capable of being extended to 1200 feet in length in later phases.
-This transient dock will provide boats of all sizes a location to dock and enjoy downtown Paducah by providing fuel, power, and sewer facilities.
-The Marine Services Building is not included in this phase.
-Click Transient Boat Dock, Marina Building, and Schultz Park for schematic drawings of the changes.
+In 2015, Phase I-B was initiated to complete the surface of the park.
+Also, in Phase I-B is the gangway which leads to a 20-foot wide, 340-foot long transient dock that is capable of being extended to 1200 feet in length in later phases.
+This transient dock provides boats of all sizes a location to dock and enjoy downtown Paducah by providing fuel, power, and sewer facilities.
+Note: The Services Building is not included in this phase.
+Click Transient Boat Dock, Services Building, and Schultz Park for schematic drawings of the changes.
+Phase I-B was completed in the summer of 2017.

 This initial phase also involved the construction of a new boat launch facility with an 85-space parking/trailering lot at 6th and Burnett just downstream of the Paducah Expo Center.
 The Ohio River Boat Launch includes a five- to six-lane boat ramp with an 8 by 80 foot gangway/courtesy dock.
 The project also included the construction of a paved boat launch access road consisting of improvements to Burnett Street from North 8th Street to North 6th Street over the floodwall to the new parking area and additional amenities consisting of landscaping and drainage improvements.
 The City of Paducah Engineering-Public Works Department held a bid opening for the Ohio River Boat Launch Project on March 26, 2013.
 Construction began in May 2013 with the project completed in December 2013.
 The facility has cameras and lighting.
 Future phases would address the area at the foot of Broadway.
 Before any changes would occur in that area, the Riverfront Plan would be revisited, the public would be involved in discussions, and the project would be updated.